learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 ### Helpful Courses

 There are many courses related to User Experience.
 This includes the U of T Course [The Design of Interactive Computational Media](https://artsci.calendar.utoronto.ca/course/csc318h1) which is highly reccomended if interested in this topic.
+[The Design of Interactive Computational Media](https://artsci.calendar.utoronto.ca/course/csc318h1) expands on the work done before coding projects.
+For example, one of the projects is testing how users would interact with a prototype of a UI and modifying it so that the UX is better for the user.